-How Effective Content Marketing Drives Sales and Revenues [Video]
+How Effective Content Marketing Drives Sales and Business Growth

 Online marketing has undergone both massive growth and radical change in recent years.
-The explosion of eCommerce, along with the infrastructure to support ubiquitous high-speed internet connections, has changed the face of business worldwide.
-As a result, many marketing departments and agencies are scrambling to get ahead of the next shakeup, expanding offerings and modifying existing practices to not only stay relevant to current customers but to continue attracting new ones.
+The explosion of eCommerce and the infrastructure to support ubiquitous high-speed internet connections have changed the face of business worldwide.
+As a result, many marketing departments and agencies are scrambling to get ahead of the next shakeup, expanding offerings and modifying existing practices to stay relevant to current customers and continue attracting new ones.

-One of the techniques we're excited to see catching on like wildfire among marketers is content marketing.
+Content marketing is one of the techniques we're excited to see catching on like wildfire among marketers.
 As a critical component of the broader inbound marketing, it is exciting because it signals a shift toward a customer-first attitude among companies and marketers alike that is changing the overall relationship from pushy sales attempts to creating pull for your products and services.

 We look at how this growth in Content Marketing is helping companies drive sales in both B2C and B2B scenarios, with B2B content marketing growing as rapidly as B2C content marketing, if not faster.